-The FO said "we are not going to comment on what witnesses have said".'Not plausible'
+The FO said "we are not going to comment on what witnesses have said".

 Mr Ross, who appeared before the Iraq inquiry earlier this month, alleged that "deep state" elements were preventing the inquiry from finding out the true reason for the invasion of Iraq in 2003.

 He said he had planned "to detail how the UK government failed to consider, let alone implement, available alternatives to military action".